-- This does not apply to the [ALPHA]-supported multithreaded C++ libraries.
-Contact the Arm Support team for more information. - For thread-safe static initialization of local variables in C++, you must provide your own thread-safe implementation of these functions.
+- This does not apply to the [ALPHA]-supported multi-threaded C++ libraries. - For thread-safe static initialization of local variables in C++, you must provide your own thread-safe implementation of these functions.

 These API functions are described in more detail in the Run-time ABI for the Arm® Architecture.
-On the Armv6-M architecture, you must also provide thread-safe atomic helper functions.
+On Armv6-M, you must also provide thread-safe atomic helper functions.